Documentation Index

 The data restoration process is handled by your specific backup software application.
 As there are many, potential variables that will affect your unique environment, Wasabi strongly recommends that you seek the guidance of your backup software's technical support team in the event that you encounter difficulty or have application-specific inquiries.

-Navigate through the tree under the “Restore” top-level item to your recent backup, and select it.
+2. Navigate through the tree under Restore.
+Select your recent backup.

-Choose the data you would like to restore on the righthand pane, then click “Restore…”
+3. Choose the data you would like to restore on the right pane.
+Click Restore.

-Depending on your use case, choose to overwrite the files in the original location, or restore to an alternate location (preserving the original file, if it exists).
-Then click “Restore”.
+4. Depending on your use case, choose to overwrite the files in the original location, or restore to an alternate location (preserving the original file, if it exists).
+Click Restore.

-The restore process will show in the “Activity” section.
+5. The restore process will show in the Activity section.

 Configuring Wasabi Storage Location in Arq With Immutability - Object Locked Bucket